-IRS pays no interest on refunds described in this publication other than on expedited refunds not paid within 20 days to gasohol blenders or vendors (discussed earlier).
+IRS pays no interest on refunds described in this publication other than on expedited refunds not paid within 20 days to gasohol blenders (if extended) and registered ultimate vendors (discussed earlier).
 Refunds resulting from credits claimed on income tax returns may qualify for interest.